-In addition to the user plane latency requirement, call setup delay is required to be significantly reduced compared to existing cellular systems.
+In addition to the user plane latency requirement, call setup delay was required to be significantly reduced compared to previous cellular systems.
 This not only enables a good user experience but also affects the battery life of terminals, since a system design which allows a fast transition from an idle state to an active state enables terminals to spend more time in the low-power idle state.

 Control plane latency is measured as the time required for performing the transitions between different LTE states.
-LTE is based on only two main states, 'RRC_IDLE' and 'RRC_CONNECTED' (i.e. 'active').
+LTE is based on only two main states, 'RRC\IDLE' and 'RRC\CONNECTED' (i.e. 'active') (see Section 3.1).

-The LTE system is required to support transition from idle to active in less than 100 ms (excluding paging delay and Non-Access Stratum (NAS) signalling delay).
+LTE is required to support transition from idle to active in less than 100 ms (excluding paging delay and Non-Access Stratum (NAS) signalling delay).

 The LTE system capacity is dependent not only on the supportable throughput but also on the number of users simultaneously located within a cell which can be supported by the control signalling.
-For the latter aspect, the LTE system is required to support at least 200 active-state users per cell for spectrum allocations up to 5 MHz, and at least 400 users per cell for wider spectrum allocations; only a small subset of these users would be actively receiving or transmitting data at any given time instant, depending, for example, on the availability of data to transmit and the prevailing radio channel conditions.
+For the latter aspect, LTE is required to support at least 200 activestate users per cell for spectrum allocations up to 5 MHz, and at least 400 users per cell for wider spectrum allocations; only a small subset of these users would be actively receiving or transmitting data at any given time instant, depending, for example, on the availability of data to transmit and the prevailing radio channel conditions.
 An even larger number of non-active users may also be present in each cell, and therefore able to be paged or to start transmitting data with low latency.